Zack Orji

 Zachee Ama Orji (born 1960) is a Gabon born Nigerian actor, theatre critic, director, producer and filmmaker known for his role in Nollywood movies Glamour Girls, and Blood Money.
 Aside from acting, Orji is a preacher.
 He is an indigene of Amata Mgbowo in Agwu Local Government, Enugu State.
 His Father's name is Lionel Chukwuemeka Orji.
+His middle name is "Amaefuna" which means "May the land/heritage not be lost."

 Early life

-Zachee Ama Orji was born in Libreville, Gabon.
+Zachee Ama Orji was born in Libreville, Gabon due to his father's frequent travels.
 He grew up in Cameroon, Benin and Togo where he learnt how to speak both English and French fluently.
 He is the eldest in a family of seven children, five girls and two boys.

 Education

 Orji is a graduate of University of Nigeria, Nsukka, in Enugu State.
 He studied Estate Management and bagged a BSc.

 Career

 His first movie was in 1991 titled Unforgiven Sin.
 In an interview with Nollywood Post, Zack Orji shared how he got the lead role in the movie without auditioning.
 Since then, Orji has starred in different movies and is now a Nollywood legend.
 He is also a singer and preacher of God's word since he found Christ.

 In 2000, Zack Orji made his directorial debut with the movie titled WEB starring himself and Ghanaian actress, Kalsoume Sinare.
 The movie won best collaborative film in the Ghana awards of 2001.

 In 2022, Zack declared his support for Tinubu for president in the 2023 presidential election.
 He has featured in over 250 nollywood movies.
+His 1994 film, Glamour Girls, shot him into the limelight, and since then he has been regarded as one of the most influential Nollywood actors.